MkrtichSargsyan/Fitness-Shop/README.md

 # Fitness shop

-> This project is for selling gym goods.
+> This project is for selling gym goods

 ![screenshot](/images/screenshot.png)